 Prior to her return to Australia in 2010, Annette worked at the Organisation for Economic Co-operation and Development (OECD) in Paris for ten years concentrating on international health, education and social policy development.
 She has also worked as a consultant at the World Bank.

-Adjunct Professor Kylie Ward has more than two decades of experience as a Nurse Leader, and a senior level Health and Aged Care executive.
-Kylie also brings an innate passion for people, professionalism, service and leadership to the Australian College of Nursing (ACN).
-Her career – including nursing with a clinical background in intensive care and aged care, Monash University lecturer and more recently as an expert in transformational leadership, culture and change management – has resulted Kylie’s skills in organisational design, culture shaping, insight and strategy development.
+Adjunct Professor Kylie Ward has more than two decades of experience as a celebrated Nurse Leader, and a respected, senior level Health and Aged Care executive.
+Intimately aware of the significant contribution nurse leaders make to health and aged care, community outcomes, individualised care and patient experiences, Professor Ward also brings an innate passion for people, professionalism, service and leadership to the Australian College of Nursing (ACN).

-Associate Professor McAullay has considerable experience in health research, policy and practice.
+Associate Professor Dan McAullay has considerable experience in health research, policy and practice.
 He has worked in a number of senior positions in these areas as well as in tertiary education.
-He is a registered nurse with qualifications including a Doctor of Philosophy, a Master of Applied Epidemiology and a Bachelor of Science.
-He has provided advice to a number of Government departments and non – Government organisations, including large research institutes and has sat on a number of committees providing advice to State and Commonwealth Government in the area of health.
-He has a strong health research track record including presentations, publications and grants.
+He is a registered nurse with post graduate qualifications.
+He has a strong research track record including presentations, publications and grants.
 His primary research areas of interest include maternal, infant and child health, primary health care and other health services research.

-He currently works as Research Associate Professor at the Centre for Improving Health Services for Aboriginal Children (Princess Margaret Hospital / University of Western Australia) and as the Principal Research Consultant at Kurongkurl Katitjin, Centre for Indigenous Australian Education and Research at Edith Cowan University.
-He also runs his own consulting company (Dan McAullay Consulting) and consults with the wholly Australian Aboriginal and Torres Strait Islander owned and managed consulting company, DDMC Partners.
+He currently works as Director of the Centre for Improving Health Services for Aboriginal Children (ISAC).
+He also runs his own consulting company (Dan McAullay Consulting) and is a Director with the majority Australian Aboriginal and Torres Strait Islander owned and managed communication consulting company, Mode Black.